“People don’t buy for logical reasons. They buy for emotional reasons.” - Zig Ziglar.

 - Find the need and create value - Find something your prospect really cares about, like a personal objective or business goal, and center your focus on that.
 Look at your solution from their perspective.
 What problem can you solve for them?
 How is your product or service going to make them more successful?

-For more sales tips and actionable advice, check out The Sales Pipeline Academy.
+For more sales tips and actionable advice, check out The Sales Pipeline Course.
 Learn how to refine your sales process and increase your conversion rate in our free 2-week email course.

 You can combine this actionable sales advice with your newfound knowledge of cognitive biases to supercharge your selling right away.